-Welcome to Seanook!
-This long-time family summer cottage is now a year-round vacation home.
+This long-time family summer cottage is now a year-round Mid-coast Maine vacation cabin.

-To find Seanook on the map below you can actually zoom in on the earth or satellite versions to locate the “dog-leg” dock; Seanook is immediately next to it.
-Seanook, Paradise Cottage and Paradise Studio (our shop) appear in a straight line from West to East.
+To find Seanook on the map below you can actually zoom in on the earth or satellite versions to locate the “dog-leg” dock; Seanook is immediately next to that.
+Seanook, Paradise Cottage, and Paradise Studio (our shop/studio) appear in a straight line from West to East.

-Our shoreline is the authentic rocky coast of Maine.
+Our shoreline is the quintessential authentic rocky coast of Maine.
 Seanook is grandfathered to be this close to the water; one cannot get anywhere near this proximity with new construction.
-On a very high tide I have thought, “That lobster boat might drive right into the livingroom!”
-For ocean sounds, weather and nature viewing it is unparalleled.
+On a very high tide I have thought, “That lobster boat might drive right into the living room!”
+For ocean sounds, weather, and nature viewing it is unparalleled.
 For relaxation it is divine.
-Come experience this proximity to weather, wildlife and water while it is still available for your pleasure.
+Come experience this proximity to weather, wildlife, and water, now available year-round.